-The National Biosample Centre will return nose and throat swab results to ONS, NatCen and IQVIA to communicate results to their GP (if registered) by letter or secure email to an NHS email address and in the near future to participants (or their parent/carer, where applicable) via mobile phones where they have agreed to this.
+The Lighthouse laboratories at the National Biosample Centre, Milton Keynes, or Glasgow will return nose and throat swab results to ONS, NatCen and IQVIA to communicate results to their GP (if registered) by letter or secure email to an NHS email address and in the near future to participants (or their parent/carer, where applicable) via mobile phones where they have agreed to this.
+NatCen and IQVIA will also send details of positive swab tests to the relevant public health bodies as required by law.
 NatCen and IQVIA will already hold the necessary personal and GP details to enable home visits to be arranged.
 However, at present IQVIA has the ability to contact GPs and NatCen to send mass text messages, and therefore, to enable return of results to GPs/participants as quickly as possible, at present the necessary personal and GP details to facilitate this will be shared between IQVIA and NatCen.
 The University of Oxford will return antibody results to ONS, who will pass these onto IQVIA and NatCen for return to participants once the test is approved by the MHRA.

-In order to reduce burden on participants and reduce duplication of effort, we will ask participants for consent to retrieve information from ONS, NHS Digital and PHE and equivalent national databases in Wales and Northern Ireland (the Health and Social Care Board, Business Services Organisation (which holds data from the Health and Social Care Trusts in the data warehouse), and NISRA (mortality data), to obtain information about their utilisation of NHS services (including inpatient admissions, outpatient attendances, consultations with a general practitioner, A&E admissions), their mortality status to link to their immunity and infection status and other tests for SARS-CoV-2.
+In order to reduce burden on participants and reduce duplication of effort, we will ask participants for consent to retrieve information from ONS, NHS Digital and PHE and equivalent national databases in

+Wales and Northern Ireland (the Health and Social Care Board, Business Services Organisation (which holds data from the Health and Social Care Trusts in the data warehouse), and NISRA (mortality data), to obtain information about their utilisation of NHS services (including inpatient admissions, outpatient attendances, consultations with a general practitioner, A&E admissions), their mortality status to link to their immunity and infection status and other tests for SARS-CoV-2.
 Linkage to NHS and test records will be done through ONS.